 Mike improved steadily throughout the season.
 The experience was invaluable, but he still had not totally turned the corner to becoming a decent goaltender.
 Although much improved, he still had difficulty making glove saves or stopping shots between the legs.
-He had to opt out of the NHL draft because his chances of being drafted were not good.
+He had to opt out of the NHL draft because his chances of being drafted were slim.

 Something happens when one does not give up, keeps working hard and perseveres – one gets better.
 Mike trained as hard as ever over the summer.
 He had always moved well, but now he had learned to track and stop pucks shot to anywhere in the net, including to his glove and five-hole.
 He added a puck-playing dimension to his game as well.
 By the end of the season Mike ranked in the top three goalies in the OHL: the other two being future NHLers, Ray Emory and Peter Budaj.

 Still, respect was hard to come by.
 The Dallas Stars chose him towards the end of the NHL draft in the fifth round while they drafted another goalie in the first round – Jason Bacashua.
 Basically the Stars were saying that “Smitty” was a very long shot and perhaps someday, on an outside chance, he might be good enough to play in the NHL, but probably not.
-The contract offered was reflective of this.
+The contract offered at the time was reflective of this.
 He took it as a slap in the face and was determined to prove that he was a top prospect.
-As usual, Mike utilized the lack of faith everyone showed him as motivation.
+As usual, Mike utilized the lack of faith everyone showed in him as motivation.

 Just when he thought he had finally earned some respect, the Stars shipped him, not to their first minor league team in the AHL, but to their second tier squad in the East Coast Hockey League.
 Jason Bacashua was given the job in the AHL.
 Instead of sulking and complaining, Mike went down to the East Coast and set about to work his way up the ladder.
-He knew that he was better than all the other prospects in the organization – he just had to prove it.
+He knew that he could be better than all the other prospects in the organization – he just had to prove it.
 His desire to succeed and confidence in his abilities was remarkable.

 In his first professional game, Mike recorded a shutout and scored a goal in a 2-0 victory – the only professional goalie to achieve such a feat.
 He went on to complete a terrific season.
 The next year, he was rewarded a spot on the AHL team.
 “Smitty” then went on to outplay the goalie who had been chosen five rounds ahead of him.
 After completing three seasons apprenticing in the AHL, earning a Goalie of the Month award and helping propel a weak team into the playoffs, Mike displaced Bacashua on the depth chart and was given the opportunity to live every hockey player’s dream – to play in the NHL.